fgervais/fgervais.github.io/index.md

 ### Animal feeding device

-This project is not on the Brioconcept's website so I'm not sure what happened to that one.

 This project was an inteligent feeding device for animal.
 The client wanted it to run Android as the base firmware so he could just hire "of the shelf" app developper as the device application.